 The second group consist of non-affiliated bullion dealers, they are on this list because although the Free Bullion Investment Guide is not affiliated with them they still belong in this list.

 The Free Bullion Investment Guide receives a commission from every referred customer's sale we send to an affiliate.

-The guide's earnings are used for two purposes, the first is the most obvious, to keep this guide online to give you an honest approach to bullion investing.
+The guide's earnings are used for two purposes, the first is to keep this guide online.

 Cookies on your computer must be Enabled for this Guide to receive a

 Cookies only indicate, to the merchant, that you linked to the merchant's website from this guide.
 No Personal Information is Obtained in this process.